denniskigen/ampath-forms/pages/docs/validation/other-validation-types.md

 ## conditionalAnswered

 Use a `conditionalAnswered` validator when a question should only be answered if another question was answered with one of a specific set of values.
 If the question has a value while the referenced question is unanswered, or was answered with a value outside the allowed set, validation fails with the provided message.
+Note that the comparison only works for single-valued referenced questions — when the referenced question holds an array (a checkbox or `multi-select` question), the validator cannot match it against `referenceQuestionAnswers` and fails whenever this question is answered.

 The validator takes: